rstacruz/frontend-starter-kit/README.md

 # frontend-starter-kit

-> Boilerplate for a frontend project powered by Metalsmith.
+> Boilerplate for a frontend project powered by Metalsmith

 This is a small project that takes a bunch of HTML, CSS, JS files (`web/`) and turns them into a website (`public/`).
 Use it to build your new Reddit webapp, [Pokemon tool](http://weedlecalc.com/), Firebase-based webapp, [Phoenix](http://phoenixframework.org/) app assets, or whatever suits your fancy.